mariagrazialorusso/pMinShiny/README.md

 ## Visualization of user interfaces

 At this point you will be able to view  the modules by running the following instructions from the command line:
-- "visual.mod()" command will allow you to use the descriptive analysis module;
-- "careFlow.mod()" command will display the UI for the Process Discovery with CFM

 ```
 visual.mod()